 - Sprint: Sprints are the heartbeat of Scrum, where ideas are turned into value.
-They are fixed length events of one month or less to create consistency.
+They are fixed-length events of one month or less to create consistency.
 A new Sprint starts immediately after the conclusion of the previous Sprint.
-All the work is necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint retrospectives, happen within Sprints.
+All the work necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint retrospectives, happen within Sprints.

 - Why is this Sprint valuable?

 - How will the chosen work get done?

 - Daily Scrum: The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.
 The Daily Scrum is a 15-minute event for the Developers of the Scrum Team.
 It is held at the same time and place every working day of the Sprint to reduce complexity.
 If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers.